spraja08/GenAIMetroMap/README.md

    - *Tokenization:* The process of breaking down input text into smaller units (tokens), such as words, subwords, or characters.
 Models like GPT and BERT use subword tokenization (e.g., Byte Pair Encoding or WordPiece) to handle unknown words and reduce vocabulary size.

 📚 **References:**
-   - There is only one source to go.
-Andrei Karpathy's God level contribution - [Neural Networks: Zero to Hero Playlist](https://www.youtube.com/watch?v=VMj-3S1tku0&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ)
+   - There is only one place to go - Andrei Karpathy's God level contribution: [Neural Networks: Zero to Hero Playlist](https://www.youtube.com/watch?v=VMj-3S1tku0&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ)
 <br><br>
 5. <span style="color:green">**PRE-TRAINING**</span>
    - *Data Management:* Curating large datasets for quality and representation of input data.
 Understanding how it affects LLM's generalization.